hurairaz/DES-ImageEncryption/README.md

 # Image Encryption with DES

-The script converts an image into bytes, encrypts it using DES in both modes, and then saves and displays the encrypted images.
+The script converts an image into bytes, encrypts it using DES in both ECB mode and OFB mode, and then saves and displays the encrypted images.

 ## Concepts